bluekvirus/Stage.js/HOWTO.md

     i18nLocale: //force the app to certain locale,
     rapidEventDelay: //for throttling window resize/scroll and app.throttle/debounce,
-    timeout: //default data (ajax) operation timeout in ms, }).run();
+    timeout: //default data (ajax) operation timeout in ms, /*----------------------mainView-----------------------*/
+    template: //same as view template property, (or use layout)
+    layout: //same as view layout property, (or use template) contextRegion/navRegion: //your region used for navigation chain,
+    data: //same as view data property,
+    actions: //same as view actions property, }).run();
 ```
 The configure variables have sensible defaults, you can safely skip configuring them here, however, there is one you might want to change now -- `template`.